wragge/dfat-documents-web/_volumes/volume-6-1942-july-1943-december/11-eggleston-to-evatt.md

 to me and I rely on him very much.

  _

 [AA:A4144, 608 (1942-43)]

 1 Dr Hsu Mo.

-2, 3 &amp; 4 These cablegrams have not been found.
+2, 3  & 4 These cablegrams have not been found.

 5 See AA:A4231, Nanking, dispatches 1-57.